7 steps to improve Global Catastrophic Risks (GCRs) policy work

 UNU-CPR's Policy brief for the UN Secretary-General’s High-Level Advisory Board on Effective Multilateralism (not publicly available)

 3) Focusing at the local level as well: immersing myself in the scientific advice process in the UK allowed me to advise Lord Bird's team during the creation of the Well-being of Future Generations Bill.
-In addition, I have also prepared submissions of scientific evidence to the UK government on:
+In addition, I have also prepared submissions of scientific evidence to the UK government on the following:

-Some of these submissions (together with the public relations work) led me to have meetings with different offices in the government considering working on GCRs.
+Some of these submissions (together with the public relations work) led me to meet with different government offices considering working on GCRs.